svandragt/cuttlefish/readme.md

 # Carbon
-Carbon is a hackable performant static blogging system.
+Carbon is a hackable performant (semi) static blogging system.

 _It should be considered early alpha._